Krayno/simple-static-http-web-server/README.md

-# A Simple Static Web Server
+# A Simple Static Http Web Server
 A Static Web Server built using Typescript.

 ## Details